 To win a wrongful death lawsuit, you will have to show that the defendant owed a duty of care to your loved one, breached that duty of care, caused the death of your family member because of that breach, and you suffered damages as a result of your relative’s death.
-A wrongful death lawyer can help you establish these four elements.
+Ben Crump’s wrongful death attorneys can help you establish these four elements.

 Elements of a Wrongful Death Case